What Is Exactly The Beauty Of The New Israeli Cuisine?

 Tabbouleh

-A popular Levantine vegetarian salad that is made of parsley, tomatoes, onions, and bulgur wheat.
+A famous Levantine vegetarian salad made of parsley, tomatoes, onions, and bulgur wheat.

-hummus: A staple of the Middle East, hummus is a creamy dip made from chickpeas, tahini, and lemon juice.
+Hummus, A staple of the Middle East, is a creamy dip made from chickpeas, tahini, and lemon juice.

 Labneh

-Creamy texture and mild flavor are the main attributes of labneh; a traditional Middle Eastern strained yogurt that is prepared with yogurt and salt.
+Labneh is a traditional Middle Eastern strained yogurt prepared with yogurt and salt.
+Its main attributes are its creamy texture and mild flavor.
 No strict guidelines are used to produce it; plain full-fat yogurt is mixed with salt and left to strain for twelve to twenty-four hours.

 Moroccan cigars

-Moroccan cigars or sigarim is a traditional dish originating from Morocco, but it's especially popular in Israel.
+Moroccan cigars or sigarim is a traditional Moroccan dish, but it's especially popular in Israel.
 The dish consists of phyllo pastry that's filled with ground lamb (or beef), onions, garlic, and a variety of spices such as cinnamon, cumin, coriander, and nutmeg.

 (getButton) #text=(Easy Shakshuka Recipe for a Quick and Flavorful Meal) #icon=(link) #color=(#8134af) (getButton) #text=(4 Reasons Why Falafel Is Significant On Your Diet) #icon=(link) #color=(#348498) (getButton) #text=(Savor Streets: Culinary Trips in Turkey, Greece & Israel) #icon=(link) #color=(#2339bd) (getButton) #text=(Blood Oranges, Greek Food and the advantages of the Mediterranean Diet) #icon=(link) #color=(#dd2a7b)